-Joseph Drey is interested in studying all aspects of food.
-Through the Kellogg International Scholars Program, he is currently working with Professor Susanne Wengle on studying the impacts of policy and regulation on Post-Soviet trade and food production.
-He hopes to better understand what makes some countries more productive than others.
+Joseph Drey is interested in researching all aspects of food.
+Through the Kellogg International Scholars Program, he is currently working with Professor Susanne Wengle studying the impacts of policy and regulation on post-Soviet trade and food production.
+He hopes to better understand what policy factors make some countries more productive than others.

-Last summer, Drey traveled to Accra, Ghana, on an Experiencing the World Fellowship.
-He conducted interviews and surveys in order to better understand drivers of food choice in a country whose food is shifting from traditional to Western.
+As a junior, Drey traveled to Accra, Ghana, through an Experiencing the World Fellowship.
+He conducted interviews and surveys in order to better understand drivers of food choice in a country whose diet is shifting from traditional to Western.

 From Tradition to Malnutrition

 Recent changes in production, and the exploitation of natural resources have led to some improvements in wealth and economy in Ghana, especially in the capital city of Accra.